Storms leave widespread outages across Texas, cleanup continues after deadly weekend across US

-Strong storms with damaging winds and baseball-sized hail pummeled Texas on Tuesday, leaving more than 1 million businesses and homes without power as much of the U.S. recovered from severe weather, including tornadoes, that killed at least 25 people during the Memorial Day holiday weekend.
+HOUSTON (AP) — Strong storms with damaging winds and baseball-sized hail pummeled Texas on Tuesday, leaving more than 1 million businesses and homes without power as much of the U.S. recovered from severe weather, including tornadoes, that killed at least 24 people during the Memorial Day holiday weekend.

 Widespread outages were reported in north Texas, which includes Dallas and Fort Worth, where an oppressive, early-season heat wave added to the misery.
 More than 300,000 customers in Dallas County alone lacked electricity Tuesday as the outages extended into rural east Texas, according to PowerOutage.us.

-Voters in the state's runoff elections found some polling places without power.
-Roughly 100 voting sites in Dallas County were knocked offline.
+Voters in the state's runoff elections found dozens of polling places without power.
 Dallas County Judge Clay Jenkins declared a disaster area and noted that some nursing homes were using generators.
-"This ultimately will be a multi-day power outage situation," Jenkins said Tuesday.
+"This ultimately will be a multiday power outage situation," Jenkins said Tuesday.

-More rough weather and heavy rains were forecast for the Dallas area Tuesday night.
-Heavy thunderstorms also were plowing toward Houston, where officials warned that winds as strong as 70 mph could cause damage less than two weeks after hurricane-force winds knocked out power to more than 800,000 homes and businesses.
+Around Houston, cars crawled through flooded highways and more than 300,000 customers were without power in the area, which includes parts still recovering from hurricane-force winds earlier this month.

 Destructive storms over the weekend caused deaths in Texas, Oklahoma, Arkansas, Missouri, Kentucky, North Carolina and Virginia.
 Meanwhile in the Midwest, an unusual weather phenomenon called a "gustnado" that looks like a small tornado brought some dramatic moments to a western Michigan lake over the weekend.